 The hybrid classroom model is built around fostering an environment for effective practice.
 Instead of coming to lecture to hear Miya talk about some idea and then trying to go practice the idea at home (a much harder task), we try to flip that model around.
 You will read and watch videos about the concept first (at your own pace) and then come to our class session to work with your classmates, the TAs, and Miya on practicing that skill.
 This has the added benefit of collaborative learning where you can work with your peers to construct a working knowledge of the things you saw from the lesson earlier.

 It’s okay if the readings don’t make perfect sense the first time you read them!
 Learning is a process that takes time and work, and revisiting a topic is very important.
 Things you find confusing in the reading are great things to start off asking questions about on the course message board, in class, or in quiz sections.

 Class sessions will be hosted in person.
-A “normal” day of class will be composed of some recap of the lesson you read before class and alternating time for group work and discussing the problems as a whole class.
-We do not take attendance, but we expect students to be attending class and participating in in-class activties, or watching the recordings on the rare occassion that they can’t attend class.
-The class sessions will be recorded so students who cannot attend can view them later, but note that with the hybrid-style of our class, parts of the recordings will not be as useful since time will be spent with students working in groups.
+A “normal” day of class will be composed of some recap of the lesson you read before class and alternating time for group work and discussing applications of those concepts as a whole class.
+The class sessions will be recorded so students who cannot attend can view them later.
+We do not take attendance, but expect students to be attending to participate in in-class activties, or watching the recordings in the off-chance they can’t attend class.

 If you are sick, stay home!
 Reducing the spread of COVID is paramount to ending the pandemic.
 If you feel sick or test positive for COVID, stay home.
-See the resources outlined in Class Sessions and Quiz Sections to get caught up on missed live sessions.
+See all the resources outlined in Class Sessions and Quiz Sections for how you can get caught-up on missed live sessions.
 Any required in-person requirements will have a make-up for students who are sick.
 You will not be penalized for staying home and keeping our community safe.

 Please see more on our COVID Safety page.